hong-niu/enar-datafest-2024/README.md

 ## Colab
-For ease of use, we prepared a completely self-contained Colab notebook with a demonstration of loading LLM models using LLaMA-Factory
+For ease of use, we prepared a completely self-contained Colab notebook with a demonstration of loading and querying LLM models using LLaMA-Factory.